pyOpenSci/pyopensci.github.io/_posts/2024-08-02-pyopensci-at-scipy-2024.md

 this post with the link when it's live.
 In the meantime, my slides are available on [pyOpenSci's Zenodo community](https://zenodo.org/records/8045448).

-## pyOpenSci and reconnecting with the scientific Python community -- the hallway track
+## pyOpenSci and reconnecting with the scientific Python community--the hallway track

 It seems like this year has been the year of the hallway track.
 The hallway track refers to the time spent in the hallways of a meeting, talking to people